Emergence of Collective Behaviors from Local Voronoi Topological Perception: The Bidirectional Hallway

-which is simply the total Euclidian length of the boundary having Voronoi cells generated by $\Lambda_{r}$ on one side and by $\Lambda_{l}$ on the other.\\ Finally, a key structural behavior that we wish to shed light on is \emph{queuing}.
-Namely, we wish to quantify a very specific type of ordered behavior among agents of the \textbf{same group} who not only exhibit orientation consensus and certain spatial cohesion but also ``align behind each other'' to form \emph{lanes} oriented along the path towards their common target.
-To this end, we define \emph{queuing structures} $\mathcal{Q}_{r}$ and $\mathcal{Q}_{l}$ that inherit part of the topology from DT($X$) and also incorporate geometrical features about the current state $(X_{i};U_{i})_{i\in\Lambda_{r,l}}$; subsequently, an observable $Q(\mathcal{Q}_{r,\,l})$ that measures their ``queuing quality'' is defined. \\ Although, any definition making up a reasonable queuing structure is highly subjective and open to debate; we postulate that the graph $\mathcal{Q}_{r}$ (and its analogous $\mathcal{Q}_{l}$) need to verify at least these four properties to intuitively showcase lane formations:
+Finally, a key structural behavior that we wish to shed light on is \emph{queuing}.
+Namely, we wish to quantify a very specific type of ordered behavior among agents of the \textbf{same subpopulation} who not only exhibit orientation consensus and certain spatial cohesion but also ``align behind each other'' to form \emph{lanes} oriented along the path towards their common target; this behavior is anticipated in confined pedestrian scenarios (see \cite{Helbing1995}, \cite{Xiao2016}) but has also been observed for species in the wild (for example, in \cite{Lukeman2016}).
+To this end, we define \emph{queuing structures} $\Xi_{r}$ and $\Xi_{l}$, weighted graphs which inherit part of the topology from the dual of the Voronoi diagram and also incorporate geometrical features about the current state $(\vec x_i,\vec u_i)_{i\in\Lambda_{r,l}}$; subsequently, an observable $Q(\Xi_{r,\,l})$ that measures their ``queuing quality'' is defined.